-While there are many factors that contribute to the decision to pick up a shiny new computer, there are several tell tale signs that should be red flags for PC users.
-It is one thing to live with the quirks of a PC, such as a burnt out USB port or an audio out port that needs some wiggling to coax it to work, but there are other non-negotiable factors that PC users should take into consideration and begin their shopping journey.
-After all, why bother to live with the inefficiencies of an ageing machine when you can increase your productivity with a new PC?
-Here are 7 ways to tell you need a new PC.
+While there are many factors that contribute to the decision to pick up a shiny new computer, there are several telltale signs that should be red flags for PC users.
+It is one thing to live with the quirks of a PC, such as a burnt-out USB port or an audio out port that needs some wiggling to coax it to work, but there are other non-negotiable factors that PC users should take into consideration and begin their shopping journey.
+After all, why bother to live with the inefficiencies of an aging machine when you can increase your productivity with a new PC?
+Here are 7 ways to tell you to need a new PC.

 The latest operating system version cannot be installed

 Back then, new operating system versions were not high on the priority list for users, as a new version rolls out every three to four years.
 More often than not, the new release will render many existing applications incompatible, hence making users stave off an upgrade.
 However, operating systems work differently these days, often boasting of free updates on an annual basis, such as Apple’s Mac OS X and Microsoft’s Windows 10 following the same route.
 A new operating system update tends to see a bump in the minimum hardware specifications, and eventually the PC will end up excruciatingly slow to use.